Salish Sea: Coast Salish peoples

 The Coast Salish are the indigenous peoples who live in southwest British Columbia and northwest Washington along the Salish Sea and share a common linguistic and cultural origin.
 The Coast Salish are seen as one of the main cultural and linguistic branches of a larger group known as Salishan or Salish.
 Five divisions of the Salish language family are recognized, with Coast Salish and Interior Salish being the primary two.
 The Salish family consists of 23 separate languages.
 European and American explorers first encountered Salishan people along the Pacific Northwest coast in the late 18th century.
 The first detailed information was obtained by the Lewis and Clark Expedition of 1804–1806.
 The term "Salish" was originally applied only to the Interior Salish Flathead tribe living in the region of Flathead Lake, Montana.
 By the mid-20th century, it had been extended to cover all people speaking a similar language.
 The Flathead Nation continues to refer to their language and culture as Salish.
 A variant name for Flathead Lake is "Selish Lake".
-The name Salish Sea was coined only in the late 20th century.
 No overarching title exists for this area or even a commonly shared name for any of the waterbodies in any of the Coast Salish languages.

 The waterways of the Salish Sea were important trade routes for the Coast Salish, and they remain a source of food and other resources for the Indigenous peoples.
 The basin includes territory of not only Coast Salish peoples, but also the Northern Wakashan Kwakwaka'wakw and Southern Wakashan peoples (the Nuu-chah-nulth, Makah, and Ditidaht) and, formerly, that of the Chimakum (a Chimakuan people related to the Quileute, who no longer exist as a recognizable group, having been wiped out by the Suquamish and others in the 19th century).